Why is my vinyl siding warping?

 Some people have taken the step to replace their siding with heat-resistant vinyl siding.

 This is by far the most expensive option as it can easily run into the thousands of dollars to replace the existing siding on a house with heat-resistant siding.

 The easiest and cheapest solution is to cover the window that’s causing the damage.

 Painting over the outside of the window is cheap and easy and provides an immediate fix to the problem.

 However, the entire point of having a window in the first place is to get natural light into your space.

 Installing EZ Snap window shade over the Low-E window is the best way to fix a window while still keeping natural light.

 EZ Snap works by blocking 90 percent of the sun’s heat and light from ever reaching the glass.

-To see how well the shade mesh works in action, here’s a review a customer sent in who had a Low-E window that was melting siding.
+To see how well the shading mesh works in action, here’s a review a customer sent in who had a Low-E window that was melting their siding.
 The video shows both the before and after of how EZ Snap stopped the hot spots from forming.

 EZ Snap can be installed on almost any size and type of window.